 I lived in Central Los Angeles for fifteen years and spent most of my time in the neighborhoods of Echo Park and Boyle Heights.
 While living in Boyle Heights, I was inspired to write a song about the deceased wife of my landlord's elderly father, Jose'.
 I'd catch him daydreaming in the kitchen of the house I was renting a room in and ask him who he was thinking of.
 He'd say, "Maria."
 With help from my friend Greg Lucas, we did a one-day shoot with Angela Farias at historic locations around East LA.
 Check it out!

 I have dear friends in Padova, Italy, a few miles west of Venice.
 Two of them, Mario Perona and Alfonso Stefanelli, have an acoustic duo group called The Ivanhoffs.
-Along with my long-time American friend, Dominic Carrillo (on drums), they covered my song, "Almost Weightless," along with a French horn player and spirited violinist.
-I'm still in awe of this performance.
+Accompanied by my long-time American friend, Dominic Carrillo (on drums), they covered my song, "Almost Weightless," along with a French horn player and spirited violinist.
+I'm still in awe of this.
 Thank you Bozhana Carrillo for the clip! xo

 Years ago, my friend Dominic Carrillo created this video with images he captured on his cell phone.
 It's a mix of Italian train travel and some stills of me playing guitar at the apartment he was briefly renting in the Northbay as he pursued his Masters degree.
 Thanks again, Dom!

-I'm incredibly proud of this video.
-I came up with the concept and pitched the idea to my super-talented friend/director, Eric Pritchard.
-He was into shooting it and off we went.
+I'm very proud of this video.
+I came up with the general concept and pitched the idea to my super-talented friend/director, Eric Pritchard.
+He liked it, accepted the role of director, and off we went.
 It stars Miss Vicky as a mystical woman who takes me on a simple journey to watch two young girls jump rope.
 Check it out!

 My friend Jake had a gig at Cafe Du Nord and he asked me to play my song, Two Crashed Cars, with him on stage later that night.
 We rehearsed it upstairs in the ghostly Swedish American Music Hall, which was a thrill.
 If you dig the song, it's on my album, All Things Pink (available to stream).